VoxaAI/voxa/docs/statemachine-skill.rst

 Handle events from the `AudioPlayer interface <https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference#requests>`_

-.. js:function:: audioPlayerCallback(alexaEvent, reply)
+.. js:function:: audioPlayerCallback(voxaEvent, reply)

   All audio player middleware callbacks get a :ref:`alexa event <alexa-event>` and a :ref:`reply <reply>` object

-  :param AlexaEvent alexaEvent: The :ref:`alexa event <alexa-event>` sent by Alexa
+  :param AlexaEvent voxaEvent: The :ref:`alexa event <alexa-event>` sent by Alexa
   :param object reply: A reply to be sent as a response
   :returns object write: Your alexa event handler should return an appropriate response according to the event type, this generally means appending to the :ref:`reply <reply>` object